Quantum spectral method for gradient and Hessian estimation: Introduction

-Regarding Hessian estimation (i.e., the quantum algorithms mentioned in Theorems \ref{thm: intro, Hessian using spectral} and \ref{thm: intro, Hessian using finite difference}), our basic idea is reducing the task to gradient estimation.
+Regarding Hessian estimation (i.e., the quantum algorithms mentioned in Theorems \ref{thm: intro, Hessian using spectral} and \ref{thm: intro, Hessian using finite difference}), our basic idea is to reduce the task to gradient estimation.
 For illustrative simplicity, assume $f(\x)=\Bra{\x} H \Ket{\x}$ for some unknown symmetric Boolean Hermitian matrix $H$, which is the Hessian of $f$.
-Given a phase oracle to query $f$ on a quantum computer, a basic idea of learning $H$ is using Bernstein-Vazirani's algorithm \cite{bernstein1993quantum}, by considering $g(\x):=\frac{1}{2}(f(\x+\y)-f(\x)) = \Bra{\x} H \Ket{\y} + \frac{1}{2}\Bra{\y} H \Ket{\y}$ for a fixed $\y$.
-It defines a linear function of $\x$.
+Given a phase oracle to query $f$ on a quantum computer, a basic idea for learning $H$ is to use Bernstein-Vazirani's algorithm \cite{bernstein1993quantum}, by considering $g(\x):=\frac{1}{2}(f(\x+\y)-f(\x)) = \Bra{\x} H \Ket{\y} + \frac{1}{2}\Bra{\y} H \Ket{\y}$ for a fixed $\y$.
+This defines a linear function of $\x$.
 Via Bernstein-Vazirani's algorithm, we can learn $H \Ket{\y}$ with $1$ query to $g$, equating to $2$ queries to $f$.
 By selecting $\Ket{\y} = \Ket{i}$ for $i\in [d]$, we can then learn all the columns of $H$.
-This algorithm of learning $H$ is indeed optimal \cite{montanaro2012quantum}.
+This algorithm for learning $H$ is indeed optimal \cite{montanaro2012quantum}.
 With the quantum algorithms for gradient estimation, we can use a similar idea to estimate the Hessians.